 A comprehensive summary of IR35 guidance from HMRC published in June 2014 highlights that the taxman will assess contractors as low risk, medium risk and high risk.
 According to HMRC, those contractors falling into the medium and high risk bands are likely to be investigated.

 From a contractor’s viewpoint all IR35 reviews start with a letter from HMRC: An IR35 status inquiry can be dressed up as an employer compliance review about payroll, or perhaps as a request to confirm or clarify a fact on a contractor’s tax paperwork.

 HMRC has multiple sources of information and teams dedicated to researching and risk assessing contractors for IR35, so they have no shortage of potential things to get in touch about.
 But since HMRC’s guidance was introduced in May 2012, the first letter is often more direct.
 The following is a typical first letter to a contractor:

 “Will you please tell me whether you have considered the possibility of the company being subject to what is commonly referred to as the IR35 legislation?
 If you have, and have concluded that the company is not subject to that legislation then please explain to me the basis upon which you arrived at that conclusion.
 I am asking this to help me be fully aware of and understand any view you may hold on the application of the IR35 legislation.”

 Since 2009, HMRC has wide-ranging powers to request evidence using ‘Schedule 36 powers’.
-Vessey says these give the taxman the right to request “information relating to the affairs of a taxpayer past, present and future”.
+These give the taxman the right to request “information relating to the affairs of a taxpayer past, present and future.
 So it is possible that the letter about IR35 could also include a request for documentary evidence according to Schedule 36, allowing HMRC to issue notices based on the suspicions of an officer.

 What to do when the letter arrives from HMRC